kubernetes/website/docs/concepts/cluster-administration/device-plugins.md

 During the registration, the device plugin needs to send:

   * The name of its Unix socket.
-  * The API version against which it was built.
+  * The Device Plugin API version against which it was built.
   * The `ResourceName` it wants to advertise.
 Here `ResourceName` needs to follow the [extended resource naming scheme](https://github.com/kubernetes/kubernetes/pull/48922) as `vendor-domain/resource`.